verilyanton/smartpension/README.md

 ## Other Notes

+Due to the lack of time, I wasn't been able to provide the full test coverage.
+I hope the amount of tests I did provide proves that I _can_ write them.

-Having the liberty to choose the implementation, I decided to use call my domain 'URI' instead of 'Page'.
+Having the liberty to choose the implementation, I decided to call my domain 'URI' instead of 'Page'.
 This makes no difference at all on a tiny project like this, but technically, a page can have multiple URIs, and in theory, at a certain moment we might want to create Page domain and have one-to-many relation to URI objects.